Crnovec

 Crnovec (Црновец, Cërnoec) (other name as Crneec) is a village in the municipality of Bitola, North Macedonia.
 It is located west of Macedonian Hwy P1305 (Demir Hisar-Bitola), in the valley of the Šemnica River, downstream from the Streževo Dam.
 It used to be part of the former municipality of Kukurečani.

 Demographics

 Crnovec is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
 A majority of names attested were Slavic, while a minority of inhabitants bore Albanian and mixed Slavic-Albanian anthroponyms, such as Leko, son of Bogdançe, Gon Kovaç, Gin Siromah among others.

 In the early 19th Century population of Crnovec are Tosks, a subgroup of southern Albanians.

 In statistics gathered by Vasil Kanchov in 1900, the village of Crnovec was inhabited by 500 Muslim Albanians.

+In early 20th century Macedonians population start to be settled in Crnovec.
+In 1961 the village had 636 inhabitants.
+The inhabitants of the village are displaced from Crnovec in North Macedonia others city to Bitola, Skopje, and Outside of North Macedonia in Europe, Australia, Canada and USA.

 According to the 2002 census, the village had a total of 86 inhabitants.
 Ethnic groups in the village include: